Yeehaw Junction, Florida: Present day

 The Yeehaw Junction exit on Florida's Turnpike is still active.
 It was once known as a major stopping point for tourists to purchase conditional discount tickets for various tourist attractions in the Orlando area, but Yeehaw Junction's ticket booth has since closed down.
 The Turnpike exit links with State Road 60, an important traffic route going from Vero Beach on the Atlantic to Tampa and Clearwater Beach on the Gulf Coast.
 The Turnpike exit at Yeehaw Junction is notable for being the only exit on a nearly 90-mile stretch of the Turnpike.
 It is located at the southern end of the longest stretch of limited-access highway without an exit in the United States (the next interchange to the north being 48.9 miles away at Kissimmee/St. Cloud) and the northern end of the second-longest such stretch (the next exit to the south being 40.5 miles away at Fort Pierce).

 Since the population is not large enough to support its own schools, children in the community can choose to attend Osceola County School District, which may be over an hour's bus ride for students (the nearest public school is located in St. Cloud), or be bused to closer schools in Indian River County or Okeechobee County.

 The Desert Inn closed temporarily in June 2018.
 There were plans to reopen it as a museum, restaurant and motel after restorations.

-The Desert Inn was largely destroyed on December 22, 2019, when an 18-wheeler lost control on a nearby road and crashed into the building at highway speeds.
-The Osceola County Historical Society was court-ordered to sell the property on April 19, 2024 to V6 Holdings LLC, who demolished the property on September 5, 2024.
+The Desert Inn was largely destroyed on December 22, 2019, when the driver of an 18-wheeler lost control on a nearby road and crashed it into the building at highway speed.
+The Osceola County Historical Society was court-ordered to sell the property on April 19, 2024 to V6 Holdings LLC, who demolished the structure on September 5, 2024.